jeffmicha3ls/frontend-nanodegree-mobile-portfolio/README.md

 This is a simple website that is accessed by clicking [HERE](https://jeffmicha3ls.github.io/frontend-nanodegree-mobile-portfolio/index.html) to access the main page.
 There are 4 links on this main webpage to navigate through at your convenience.

+#### Tools

+**_Grunt_** was used for some of the page optimization efforts in this project.
+The Gruntfile.js and package.json files are included in the repo, but the node_modules directory was removed as requested.

+Grunt was executed on the Git Bash command line within the project folder, but the actual Gruntfile.js file was modified via the
+**_Atom_** text editor after each fix attempt to the index, css or js file(s).

 ### Known Bugs

 The following issues were discovered on the original website and fixed in this version: